arscan/hexasphere.js/README.md

 var hexasphere = new Hexasphere(radius, subDivisions, tileWidth);
 for(var i = 0; i< hexasphere.tiles.length; i++){
    // hexasphere.tiles[i].centerPoint contains x,y,z of the tile
-	// hexasphere.tiles[i].boundary contains an ordered array of the boundary points }
+   // hexasphere.tiles[i].boundary contains an ordered array of the boundary points
+   // hexasphere.tiles[i].neighbors contains a list of all the neighboring tiles }

-var waveformObjString = hexasphere.toObj() // ...or export it as a waveform .obj for use in 3d modelling software
+var waveformObjString = hexasphere.toObj() // export it as a waveform .obj for use in 3d modelling software var jsonString = hexasphere.toJson() // export it as a json object

 ```